christiansassi/computer-vision-project/README.md

 - **Object Detection on Top-View Images**: Several detection algorithms were applied to the stitched top-view images, testing various techniques, including frame subtraction, background subtraction, adaptive background subtraction, and Gaussian averaging.
 After evaluation, background subtraction was identified as the most effective method for this task.
 - **Object Tracking**: Particle filtering was implemented for tracking detected objects (bounding boxes).
 Given its performance, no further methods were explored.
 - **Ball Detection and Tracking**: The YOLO (You Only Look Once) algorithm was used for ball detection and tracking, demonstrating suitability for this task.
+- **Color-based team identification**: As this project is designed for processing volleyball videos, the optimal approach is to use the net to separate the two teams.

 # Code Overview